syther101/docker-sync/README.md

 ## How to Contribute
     Thank you for all the feedback and support i already received!
     Docker-sync has been improved by all of you in huge ways!
 Wheather you can help us fix bugs, improve documentation or work on new features, if you are eager to help and improve docker-sync we'd love to have you as part of the community!

-You can check out our [Contributing Guide]()
+Please take a read of our [Contributing Guide]().

  - If you're a coder you can find issues that need help [here](https://github.com/EugenMayer/docker-sync/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)
  - Want to help improve the docs?
 We'd love your help, no matter what skill set you have.
 You can find issues with Documentation [here](https://github.com/EugenMayer/docker-sync/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3A%22help%20wanted%22%20%20label%3A%22documentation%22%20)